fialund/bibook/bibook/retrieval/blast.md

 BLAST comes in a couple of different versions, depending on its usage.
 Here are the main versions of BLAST:

 - **BLASTn (Nucleotide BLAST):** Compares nucleotide sequences against a database or another sequence to identify evolutionary relationships.
-Useful in phylogenetics studies.
+It's highly sensitive to sequence similarity, making it ideal for identifying homologous sequences.
+It is useful in phylogenetics studies, identifying conserved genes across different species, and pinpointing specific genes or regions within extensive genomes.

 - **tBLASTn:** Searches for proteins in untranslated DNA sequences.
 Takes a protein sequence and compares it to all potential translations of a nucleotide sequence.
 Useful for finding protein-coding regions in ESTs and HTGs.